fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/publications.md

 A model for germanium-silicon equilibrium fractionation in kaolinite<br>
 <b>A. Perez-Fodich</b>, L. A. Derry. <i>under review Geochimica et Cosmochimica Acta</i>.

-The effect of weathering in runoff-to-groundwater partitioning in the Island of Hawai’i: perspectives for landscape evolution.<br>
+The effect of weathering in runoff-to-groundwater partitioning in the Island of Hawaii: perspectives for landscape evolution.<br>
 <b>A. Perez-Fodich</b>, M.T.
 Walter, J. Marçais, L. A. Derry. <i>In prep to be submitted to Water Resources Research</i>.

 Fe oxidation and trace element gradients during early weathering of spheroidally weathered Hawaiian basalts.<br>